-Inquisitive minds who Google the word “virginity” are likely to stumble across these related searches: “meaning of virginity,” “virginity is a social construct” and “virginity is important.”
+Inquisitive minds who Google the word “virginity” are likely to stumble across related searches like “meaning of virginity,” “virginity is a social construct” and “virginity is important.”
 Wedged between these telling queries are sillier searches like “virginity meme” and the apparent hunt for a very specific t-shirt with “virginity rocks” on it.

-For a no-touch subject in many of today’s traditional venues––we’re talking schools, churches and even households––virginity sure makes one hell of a hot topic.
+For a no-touch subject in many of today’s traditional venues virginity sure makes one hell of a hot topic.
 On top of everything, it almost always boils down to the maintain-it-or-lose-it debate.
 For those musing on losing it, it primarily becomes a matter of when.

-Of course in a perfect world, there would be no debate; a person’s virginity is decidedly saved for marriage, point blank.
-We’d all wait for the one, marry the one and only then, make love to the one…for the rest of our lives.
+Of course in a perfect world, there would be no debate; a person’s virginity is decidedly saved for marriage, point-blank.
+They would wait for the one, marry the one and only then, make love to the one…for the rest of their lives.
 But it’s in clinging to this obsession with the perfect world scenario where society falls short in the dialogue about having sex for the first time.

 Surveys show that the primary source adolescents turn to today for sex-related queries are their friends.
 In the ranking, parents who take the initiative to sit their kids down to talk about the birds and the bees also prove to be effective influences.
 Still, there is no way that parents come before the internet when it comes to matters of the V-card and sexual health.
 Unsurprisingly, the web is now the teenager’s second most turned to source for sex ed in the real world.
 Porn comes in at #3.
-Just imagine entrusting the vast World Wide Web––and porn––to fill impressionable young minds with things vital to their sexual health and their perceptions of it (and it’s the muddle we’re in right now, though.)
+Imagine entrusting the internet to fill young minds with things vital to their sexual health and perceptions.

-So, let’s get real: if you are a virgin and are contemplating losing your virginity, there is no need to flinch, deny or feel guilty.
+So, let’s get real: if you are a virgin and are contemplating losing your virginity (considering, too, that Valentine’s Day is just around the corner), there is no need to flinch, deny or feel guilty.
 Thinking it over is allowed.
 Even planning it is allowed.
 It’s in talks about the when and the how (do you know) where lines begin to blur.
 Things here can get tricky, but here’s to setting the cherry-poppin’ details straight:

-There is no one definition for the ever-loaded V-word.
+There is no one definition for the ever-loaded Virginity.